WAM2layers/WAM2layers/docs/quickstart.md

 TODO: explain the visualize both and snapshots options

-## Download example data
+## Download example data and configuration file

 Before you can start tracking, you need some data.
-Input data for a simple example case in which the preprocessing is already done is currently available through https://rebrand.ly/wam2layers-example-data.
+Input data for a simple example case in which the pre-processing is already done is currently available through https://rebrand.ly/wam2layers-example-data.
 Once stabilized, we will move it to a more persistent place, such as Zenodo.

-You will see that the example data comes with a configuration file.
+The example data comes with a configuration file (.yaml file).
+It is best practice to save your configuration file outside of the WAM2layers repository.

 You will need to update the paths in that file such that they point to your the location where you stored the downloaded example data.
+TODO:

-For more information, see the documentation on configuration and pre-processing.
+For more information, see the documentation on [Case configuration](./config.md) and [Pre-processing](./preprocessing.md).

 ## Start an experiment